dduan/TOMLDecoder/TOMLDecoder.docc/DecodingTOML.md

 If your types conforms to `Decodable`, or `Codable`, `TOMLDecoder` can create instances of your types from TOML data.

-The API for doing so is very similar to the `JSONDecoder` API from `Fonudation`.
+The API for doing so is very similar to the `JSONDecoder` API from `Foundation`.

 ```swift
 struct Config: Codable {